Ephigenia/mite-cli/README.md

             plot '<cat' every ::1 using 2: xtic(1)
         ";

-There are even more charting possibilities using the open source [gnuplot](http://www.gnuplot.info/).
+There are even more charting possibilities using the open-source [gnuplot](http://www.gnuplot.info/).

 You can also reproduce the charts from the mite admin showing the number of hours worked in the last month: